Why Adult Coloring is So Popular

 Enter the adult coloring phenomena in 2015.
 During that year, the sale of coloring books jumped from one million to over 12 million almost overnight.
-This dramatic rise has been attributed to an interview with Johanna Basford, illustrator of The Enchanted Forest and The Secret Garden coloring books, on NPR’s All Things Considered in April of 2015 that synchronized with two trends—the growing wellness movement and social media platforms such as Instagram and Facebook which were inviting people to explore and share their creativity with each other.
-During Basford’s interview, she promoted coloring for adults as a way to get a break from our high stress lives and ‘detox’ from our digital devices.
+This dramatic rise has been attributed to an interview with Johanna Basford, illustrator of The Enchanted Forest and The Secret Garden coloring books.
+The interview on NPR’s All Things Considered in April 2015 synchronized two trends one the growing wellness movement and two social media platforms such as Instagram and Facebook which were inviting people to explore and share their creativity with each other.
+During Basford’s interview, she promoted coloring for adults as a way to get a break from our high-stress lives and ‘detox’ from our digital devices.

 Convergence of Factors that Made Coloring Take Off

-Bassford tapped into a zeitgeist that was on the cusp of emerging—a synchronistic realization that:
+Basford tapped into a zeitgeist that was on the cusp of emerging.
+A synchronistic realization that: